saralafia/ERI-maps/README.md

 <div style="text-align:center"><img src="figures/wordcloud-cleaned-corpus.png" alt="project_funding" width="600"/></div>

 ## Topic Modeling
+Topic modeling reveals research topics unbounded by traditional silos (e.g. fields of research, funding agencies, academic departments).
 We experiment with several unsupervised approaches to develop coherent topic models.
-The most important parameter of each model is its *number of topics*.
-In addition to model coherence scores or log-likelihoods, we also considered the previously reported heuristics to determine a range of topics to test.
-Based on these heuristics, we predict that a model with approximately 20 topics could sufficiently capture the diversity of ERI's areas of research and methods.
-Topic modeling reveals research topics unbounded by traditional silos (e.g. fields of research, funding agencies, academic departments).
+We consider the most important parameter of each model to be its *number of topics*.
+In addition to model coherence scores or measures of perplexity, we also consider the previously reported heuristics to determine a range of topics to test.

 We take two kinds of topic modeling approaches: *probabilistic* (LDA, hLDA) and *matrix factorization* (NMF).
 In probabilistic approaches, each document is treated as a mixture of a small number of topics; words and documents get a probability score for each topic (Blei, 2003).
 In matrix factorization approaches, methods from linear algebra are applied to decompose a document-term matrix (tf-idf) into a smaller set of matrices, which can be interpreted as a topic model (Lee and Seung, 1999).